banchan86/BonVision_env_dev/docs/articles/draw-stimuli.md

 # Draw Stimuli
-## Under construction - to add more details

 `Bonvision` comes with a set of operators/primitives to draw basic shapes, display images and video, render common visual neuroscience stimuli, and display complex scenes and 3d models.

 The starting point to test these out is a basic workflow (which was covered in the overview section)